 - China will need to upgrade technically with automation to compete on anything other than scale, supply chain depth, and market demand.

-- FDI flows into Southeast Asia will increase at faster rates than into China, assisted by an undervalued Japanese Yen and US Dollar, and by disgust with China.
+- FDI flows into Southeast Asia will increase at faster rates than into China, assisted by an undervalued Japanese Yen and US Dollar, and by anger at China.
 The infrastructure and expertise in ASEAN will improve significantly.
-Productivity rates in Thailand and in Malaysia will continue to outpace China as they adopt mechanization rapidly.
+Productivity rates in Thailand and in Malaysia will continue to outpace China as they rapidly adopt mechanization.

-- In Southeast Asia, competitive electronics companies will establish themselves firmly in Thailand and Malaysia due to their high productivity and growing middle classes.
+- Electronics companies will establish themselves in Thailand and Malaysia due to their high productivity and growing middle classes.
 Vietnam, the Philippines, Taiwan and possibly Indonesia will be secondarily important.

-- As the secondary hub in ASEAN, Bangkok will increasingly challenge Singapore’s supremacy as the marketing and sales hub, aided by its geographic centrality, its cost structures, and its rapidly growing market and middle class.
+- As the secondary hub in ASEAN, Bangkok will increasingly challenge Singapore’s supremacy as the marketing and sales hub, due to its geographic centrality, cost structures, and its rapidly growing market and middle class.
 Singapore will retain its status as the finance hub, but its importance in manufacturing will wane rapidly as it faces natural limitations on land and labor.

-I share this optimism about Thailand and Malaysia and Vietnam.
-But I also see China manufacturing continuing to upgrade over the next ten years.
-In The New Role Of Written Contracts For Product Purchases In China, we just the other day wrote how those Chinese factories are changing to suit Western needs will thrive and those that don’t won’t.
-I also see China continuing to develop as a consumer and product market and that alone will influence decisions to manufacture in China.
+I share this optimism about Thailand, Malaysia and Vietnam.
+But I also see China manufacturing continuing to upgrade over the next ten years. and its continued rise as a consumer and product market will also influence decisions to manufacture in China.
 But on the flip side, I am a raging bull when it comes to ASEAN.
-I recently spent considerable time in Thailand, Vietnam, and Myanmar and I am convinced that if those countries can solve (or even just improve upon) their political issues, they will boom.
-Here are my notes from a portion of those trips
+I recently spent considerable time in Thailand, Vietnam, and Myanmar and I am convinced that if those countries can even modestly improve upon their political issues, they will boom.
+Below are my notes from a portion of those trips.

 The Good: Bangkok is booming economically and if it can deal with its political problems and its pocket of violent Muslim extremists in the South, it will continue to thrive.
-ASEAN (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Viet Nam) is going to become one common market by 2015 and many multinationals are already looking to take advantage of this.
-Singapore will be where the largest and wealthiest of the multinationals set up their ASEAN headquarters, but I see many a smaller company choosing Bangkok because it is so much cheaper, and yet still a fairly easy city for foreigners.
-I have a friend who lives in a very nice, 2 bedroom, 2 bath condo, right off Wireless Road (one of Bangkok’s nicest areas) and pays only USD$1200 per month.
+ASEAN (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Viet Nam) will become one common market and many multinationals are already looking to take advantage of this.
+Singapore will be where the largest and wealthiest of the multinationals set up their ASEAN headquarters, but many smaller companies will choose Bangkok because it is considerably cheaper, and yet still a fairly easy city for foreigners.
+I have a friend who lives in a very nice, 2 bedroom, 2 bath condo, in one of Bangkok’s nicest areas and pays only USD$1200 per month.
 Bangkok even has excellent healthcare.
-And the food is off the charts incredible, if you (like me) love spicy.
+And the food is incredible.

 The Random: Seems more flights land late at night in Bangkok than anywhere else.
 I am told not to complain about this because late night landings are the best way to avoid the traffic.
-As fewer and fewer people continue believing China’s economic growth-line will perpetually point straight up while its costs remain flat, the concept of a China Plus One strategy is gaining considerable currency.
-ASEAN is becoming the plus one.
+As fewer and fewer people continue believing China’s economic growth-line perpetually points up while its costs remain flat, the concept of a China Plus One strategy will gain considerable currency.

 The Good: The people.
 The food.
 The sights.
 The new.
 The temples.